ilyayau/suaylang/docs/TECH_REPORT.md

 ## Semantics & Observational Equivalence
 - **Reference Interpreter:** Implements the full language spec, with deterministic error and value reporting.
 - **VM:** Bytecode-based backend, sharing the same test suite and comparator policy.
-- **Observational Equivalence:** Defined as indistinguishability in value, error (code+span), and stdout, ignoring formatting and non-deterministic output.
-See [docs/BASELINE.md](BASELINE.md).
+- **Observational Equivalence:** Defined as indistinguishability in value, error (code+span), and stdout, subject to explicit exclusions.
+See [docs/OBSERVATION_POLICY.md](OBSERVATION_POLICY.md).

 ## Methodology
 - **Test Harness:** All .suay and .py programs in baseline_suite/ are run through both backends.
-- **Seeds:** 10 fixed seeds, 5001 programs per seed.
+- **Seeds:** Seeds and corpus sizes are recorded in the generated evidence artifacts (do not hard-code them here).
-- **Determinism:** All experiments record commit hash, environment, and are fully reproducible.
+- **Determinism:** Experiments record commit hash and environment metadata in results/manifest.json.
-- **Comparator Policy:** Ignores formatting, non-deterministic output, and external I/O. See [docs/BASELINE.md](BASELINE.md).
+- **Comparator / Observation Policy:** See docs/OBSERVATION_POLICY.md.

 ## Evaluation
 - **Metrics:** Divergences, coverage (AST/opcode), runtime, diagnostics stability.
 - **Tables/Figures:**
-    - 0 divergences on 5001 programs, 10 seeds.
-    - Coverage: 24 AST constructs, 20 opcodes.
-    - Benchmarks: 6 programs, median VM runtime 0.138s.
-- **Artifacts:** All results in results/, with summary tables in README and [results/README.md](../results/README.md).
+    - All concrete values are read from artifacts under results/ and docs/plots/.
+- **Artifacts:** See results/README.md for the artifact index and docs/CLAIM_EVIDENCE_MATRIX.md for claim↔evidence mapping.

 ## Limitations & Threats to Validity
 - See [docs/THREATS_TO_VALIDITY.md](THREATS_TO_VALIDITY.md) for detailed discussion.